amaanjaved1/stockme.io/README.md

 - Copy the key that appears under the Token column (it should begin with pk_).

 ### How to run (must execute code everytime the program is ran)
-1. $ export API_KEY=value (where value is the generated key from the steps above) -- for UNIX shells
-- $ set API_KEY=value (where value is the generated key from the steps above) -- for windows
 1. $ flask run -- for UNIX shells
 - $ python app.py -- for windows